iCloud: Notes overview

 When you make changes using Notes on iCloud.com, they appear automatically in the Notes app on your iOS devices and Mac computers where you set up iCloud for Notes, and vice versa.
 You can also view your up-to-date iCloud notes in Microsoft Outlook on your Windows computer set up for iCloud Notes.

-However, if you upgrade your iCloud Notes account on an iOS 9 device:
+However, if you upgrade your iCloud Notes account on an iOS 9 device or a Mac with OS X v10.11:

 Your notes are no longer stored in your @icloud email account.